mattroumaya/surveymonkey/README.md

 Your account will likely be limited to 500 hits per day to the API.
 This package will print reminders of how many calls you have left in the day.
-The main thing to keep an eye on is respondent counts, as only 100 responses can be fetched per API call.
+The main thing to keep an eye on is respondent counts; as only 100 responses can be fetched per API call, a survey with X respondents will make at least X/100 calls to the API.

 ## What’s missing